MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 are automatically included in the bug.

 > You just need [Basic access](https://visualstudio.microsoft.com/team-services/compare-features/)
-to run tests that have been assigned to you with Visual Studio Team Services (VSTS).
+to run tests that have been assigned to you with Azure DevOps.
 Learn more about the [access](https://visualstudio.microsoft.com/pricing/visual-studio-online-pricing-vs) that you need for more advanced testing features.